 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book ahead three to four weeks for September through December weekends and downtown nightlife.
 Skip if pod-room scale puts you off; the rooms run tight by design.